marizoo/knowledge-quiz/README.md

 ## DESCRIPTION:
 - A Trivia / quiz app, made with React.
+- Version 2.
 - [Youtube Video of the App](https://youtu.be/J_h2WUWCQFc)

 ## OUTCOME:
 ### VERSION 1 (branch: main)
+- status: 100%
+- React Quiz App,
+    - with 1 category
-- React Quiz App, data fetched from a JSON API.
+    - data fetched from a JSON API.
 - link to the App's video on youtube: https://youtu.be/J_h2WUWCQFc
-### VERSION 2 (branch: version1)
+### VERSION 2 (branch: version2)
+- status: 100%.
+- React Quiz App,
+    + with 3 categories
+    - data fetched from a JSON API.
+- link to the App's video on youtube: https://
+### VERSION 3 (branch: version3)
-- Status: pending.
+- status: pending.
+- React Quiz App,
+    + with add categories + add questions + answers features.
+    - with 3 categories
-- React Quiz App, with more categories & data fetched from Rapid API.
+    - data fetched from a JSON API.
+- link to the App's video on youtube: https://

 ## TECH STACKS:
 - React,